Art Marketing

 Click here to view my Seacoast Online Gallery.

 How do you market your art?
+Do you want to?
 Do you have other strategies than those listed here?
 Are you successful in selling your artwork?
 Do you find marketing your art to be a real challenge?
 Contact me!
 I welcome your comments, suggestions and questions!

 Please note that all fields followed by an asterisk must be filled in.